enleneennugy/scripts_dump/README.md

 	The script is taking from several multifasta files (individual) the first sequence then second... in each mutltifasta file and write it in a new fasta file, name the new fasta file with the name of the the locus.

 	Then perform an alignment with mafft.

+	make_matrix_single_gene_from_several_fasta.py

+	USAGE: run the script in the folder with your fasta file: python change_filename_list.py

 ```

 - compare list